DanielHindi/aws-s3-zipper/README.md

 ##The Details
 ### `init`
-Either from the construcor or from the `init(config)` function you can pass along the AWS config object
+Either from the constructor or from the `init(config)` function you can pass along the AWS config object
 ```
 {
     accessKeyId: [Your access id],